BY Shoaib Yaqub - HEAD OF FS&A, EUROPE & AMERICAS, CIB GB CORPORATES

 Varying economic cycles and impacts

 What does this all mean?
-That corporates are right to increasingly question whether their capital structures have sufficient flexibility to get through the next stage of the economic cycle.
+That corporates are right to increasingly question whether their capital structures are optimal and have sufficient flexibility to get through the next stage of the economic cycle.
 But also that the picture is complex and the impact of recession can vary from one company to the next.
 A tailored approach is required to get to the right answer.

 Timing of economic cycles and their severity can also vary for each sector.
 For example, we estimate that consumer discretionary corporates within the S&P 500 index experienced a major downturn in 20093, when on average the profit dropped by almost 20%.
 This compares to the healthcare sector’s maximum average profit drop of only 3%.